scrabbletank/farhome-rules/rulesdoc.md

 #### Lesser and Greater Wounds

 Some abilities or spells inflict lesser or greater wounds.
-These do not deal damage, but do leave lasting effects.
+These do not deal damage but do leave lasting effects.
 Lesser wounds can be cured through magic and after each long rest you choose a single lesser wound to remove.
 Greater wounds can be difficult to cure by magic.
 Each week that you have a greater wound you make a Stamina save against 3 terrible dice, removing a single greater wound on success.
 Some greater wounds, such as losing an arm, cannot be healed naturally.

 #### Temporary Wounds